kimgoetzke/listem/README.md

-# The Listem Project
+# The Listem Project With An ASP.NET Core Backend

 This repository contains an Android application and the relevant backend.
 The first one is a simple, minimalist to-do list Android app written in C# using .NET 8 MAUI, the CommunityToolkit, and SQLite.
-It also contains the backend for this app, also written in C# using .NET 8, Entity Framework Core, and ASP Core Authentication.
+It also contains the backend for this app, also written in C# using ASP.NET Core, Entity Framework Core, and ASP Core Authentication.

 > [!IMPORTANT]
-> This project is a work in progress and actively being worked on.
-While the backend has been connected, there is no
-> data sync when switching between online and offline modes.
+> This branch of the project features an ASP.NET Core backend service and the .NET MAUI mobile application.
+However, the
+> application does not sync data between offline and online mode.
+At this stage, the two are completely separate data
+> sets.
 The app is also configured for localhost only.

-The goal was to learn something about .NET MAUI and Android app development by building on my first ever mobile app, the [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list) which I created the week before, and make a look a little less nasty and also use some shared, custom controls.
-In addition, I wanted to learn about web development with .NET and create a basic but fully-deployable service.
+These features would need to be added.
+Also, no test were been
+> written because implementing some form of the data conflict management was expected to cause numerous substantial
+> changes to the architecture to both front- and backend, after which testing would be appropriate.

+The goal for creating this branch was to explore web development with ASP.NET Core.

 ![Screenshots PNG](./assets/screenshots.png)

 ## MAUI Android application

+> [!NOTE]
+> The only changes to the original project (at that same point in time) was the introduction of `ApiService`s
+> and `ServiceResolver`s to handle the communication either the backend or the local SQLite database.

 ### Overview